FaradayRF/Faraday-Software/Tutorials/start/rfplayground.md

 If `SOURCECALLSIGN`-`SOURCEID` == `DESTINATIONCALLSIGN`-`DESTINATIONID` then that telemetry is local telemetry sent over UART, not RF.
 If they are not equal then the telemetry is from a remote node transmitted via RF.

+#### Log File Locations
+Please note that the telemetry log file is stored in a user specific `.faraday/lib` folder.
+In Windows this will be in the `%USERPROFILE%\.faraday\lib` folder and in Linux/MAX OS X this location will be `~/.faraday/lib` folder.
+Please see the [Telemetry](../../Applications/Telemetry) documentation for more information on manipulating these logs.

 #### Plotting Data
 DB Browser for SQLite lets you plot data easily.
 If not already shown select `View->Plot` from the main menu bar to bring up the plotting menu.
 Select `KEYID` as the X axis and `BOARDTEMP` as the Y axis to display board temperature.